Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 Imagine this: by the beginning of 2026, decentralized applications have gained a significant foothold in the world finances.
 With them, blockchain platforms such as Polkadot and Ethereum move millions of dollars worth of value every day, and a successful DOT🡘ETH bridge is one of the top five cross-chain bridges in use.
 To realize this future for Polkadot, the time is NOW to build the most efficient and secure bridge out there.
 Yet this might not happen if the related bridging costs remain as high as they are now[^discussions-on-current-cost].

 We propose developing a brand new data structure called Merkle Mountain Belt (MMB), namely both its theoretical and implementation sides, that would replace the use of the Merkle Mountain Range (MMR) in the BEEFY protocol used by bridges like Snowbridge and Hyperbridge.
-This change will considerably reduce the size of cross-chain message proofs in DOT→ETH bridging[^hyperbridge-operational-cost], in turn reducing the transaction costs for users, with estimated savings of one to two million dollars [per year](#Traffic-Estimate), at current prices.
+This change will considerably reduce the size of cross-chain message proofs in DOT→ETH bridging[^hyperbridge-operational-cost], in turn reducing the transaction costs for users, with estimated savings of 1-1.4 million dollars [per year](#Traffic-Estimate), at current prices.

 We also propose writing a research paper in collaboration with Alistair Stewart, Head of Research at Web3 Foundation, about the new data structure, and publishing it in a top rated computer science conference.
 Polkadot has always been a thought leader in blockchain technology, being one of the few communities that pioneers top quality research, and not just bells and whistles.
 This proposal honors this Polkadot tradition.
 MMRs are currently widely used across multiple blockchains, and improving upon them with MMBs would heighten Polkadot's impact on and reputation within the wider ecosystem.